STEVE INSKEEP, Host:

 NPR's Ofeibea Quist-Arcton investigates.

-Mr. ADAM THIAM (Journalist): What I know is that thousands of Tuaregs who were enrolled in the army of Gadhafi were demobilized in the '90s.
+ADAM THIAM: What I know is that thousands of Tuaregs who were enrolled in the army of Gadhafi were demobilized in the '90s.

-Mr. MOHAMED YAHYA (Arab Affairs Specialist): The first we've heard about the use of foreign mercenaries was last Friday - that the government has been getting African mercenaries and telling them that they are fighting foreigners, that foreigners have invaded Libya.
+MOHAMED YAHYA: The first we've heard about the use of foreign mercenaries was last Friday - that the government has been getting African mercenaries and telling them that they are fighting foreigners, that foreigners have invaded Libya.
 Now, of course we couldn't verify it or confirm it in any way.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.